aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 When you are happy with what you are seeing, make sure to tell people clearly that you are now about to take the pictures and *again* remind them not to move and *explicitly* not to turn their heads to the side until you are done (this is the source of most of the extra work in processing).
-Be very loud and clear and make sure you have everyones undivided attention *before* you start saying the important stuff.
+Be very loud and clear and make sure you have everyone's undivided attention *before* you start saying the important stuff.

 When done - say so.
 There will be other groups that will want to also have a photo taken after the main group is a bit more dispersed, so don't run away.
 Typically at least the T-shirt group will want a picture and also all the organizers.

 Final bit of organization during the group photo shooting itself is the sneaky self-insert.
-You amy choose not to bother with it, or do it in the simplest way, like I did in Debconf6, but if you really want to blend in with the crowd, you need to have someone else take a photo of you in the exact same location at the same date and time from the same location.
+You may choose not to bother with it, or do it in the simplest way, like I did in Debconf6, but if you really want to blend in with the crowd, you need to have someone else take a photo of you in the exact same location at the same date and time from the same location.
 So you should already during shaping the crowd decide where you would fit in, it is easiest to blend in at the back of the crowd and to one or other side, so that it appears like you are just standing behind the shoulders of a couple peoples.
 Remember that spot - it is easiest if you stand in the exact same ground spot when your photo is taken.
-Just go down, recruit a volunteer to take your photo, make sure the settings are fixed to the same ones as for ther group photo shots and have them take a handful of shots of you - one of you centered in the camera frame and a couple more with you more towards the corners of the frame.
+Just go down, recruit a volunteer to take your photo, make sure the settings are fixed to the same ones as for the group photo shots and have them take a handful of shots of you - one of you centered in the camera frame and a couple more with you more towards the corners of the frame.
 This distortion from being off-center in the frame may be important later.